The Best Kitchen Trash Cans for Every Budget

 1. BEST DESIGN: Simplehuman Rectangular Step Can

 For sleek, stainless steel good looks—in no less than six finshes!—and hands-free operation, look no further than the Simplehuman Rectangular Step Can.
 The step-pedal is designed for heavy use, advertised as lasting for up to 150,000 steps without breaking.
-While the 11.9-gallon (30-liter) capacity holds about one gallon less than the average kitchen trash can, you can purchase the manufacturer’s own (Code M) liners that fit the interior perfectly; that said, most customers claim standard 13-gallon trash bags work just fine.
-Buyers also appreciate the shallow profile that tucks unobtrusively against the wall.
-The exterior surface is easy to wipe clean, and if traditional stainless silver isn’t your style, choose from Rose Gold, Black Stainless, Dark Bronze, or White Steel to better suit your kitchen décor.
+The 11.9-gallon (30-liter) capacity holds about one gallon less than the average kitchen trash can.
+You can purchase the manufacturer’s own (Code M) liners that fit the interior perfectly, but standard 13-gallon trash bags work just fine.
+Boasting a shallow profile that tucks unobtrusively against the wall, the Simplehuman’s exterior surface is easy to wipe clean.
+And if traditional stainless silver isn’t your style, you can choose from a range of alternative finishes—Rose Gold, Black Stainless, Dark Bronze, or White Steel.
 The best part?
-This can boasts a 10-year limited warranty, should it not pull its weight.
+The manufacturer provides a 10-year limited warranty.

 Looking to size up?
 Check out the larger bin on NINESTARS’ Touchless Motion Sensor Trash Can.
 With a 21-gallon (80-liter) capacity, this brushed stainless steel can holds quite a bit more than the standard 13-gallon bin.
 A quick-open motion sensor (which uses three D-cell batteries over the course of about six months) cues the lid to pop at a mere wave of the hand.
 The attractive stainless steel surface resists fingerprints and the can’s non-skid base keeps it from scooting across the floor if it gets bumped.
 A removable ring liner holds trash bags securely in place and also conceals the top of bag for a clean look.
 You can purchase the manufacturer’s 21-gallon plastic liners or go with generic 20-gallon bags from your local grocery.
 The NINESTARS trash can comes with a limited two-year warranty.

 3. BEST VALUE: Rubbermaid Premium Step-on Wastebasket